elinscott/cv/modules/skills.typ

 == Service and Outreach
 - I have reviewed articles for _Phys.
 Rev. Lett._ and _Phys.
 Rev. B_
 - I have helped run tutorials on koopmans #link("https://youtu.be/uaHWhCZoDAk")[🎥], Quantum ESPRESSO, and ONETEP
-- I am on the PhD committee of D. Tang (University of Zurich; 2023 - present)
+- I am on the PhD committee of D. Tang (University of Zurich; 2023--present)
 - I assisted at information days at EPFL and Cambridge, introducing high school students to computational materials science research